LuffyNatsu07/Final_Flutter_Exam_App/README.md

-# exam_app
+# Flutter Exam_app

-A new Flutter application.
+You have to register before giving the exam.

 ## Getting Started